 ZINGIBERALES Grisebach Main Tree.

-Giant herbs; no aerial stem except when flowering; sieve tube plastids also with starch grains; petiole bundles in arcs; guard cells symmetric [inner and outer ledges of stomatal chamber equal] cuticular waxes as aggregated rodlets; leaf with petiole and blade, midrib +, lateral veins S-shaped , more than a single order, fine transverse venation; inflorescence branches spirally arranged; inflorescence bracts large, persistent; flowers large [>2 cm long], monosymmetric; A 5 [but different stamens fertile in different clades]; orbicules 0; anthers long [>5 mm long]; pollen inaperturate, exine at most thin, spinulose, to 0, outer intine thick, channeled; G inferior, (septal nectaries labyrinthine), style long, stigma large, elongate-clavate, wet; ovule with outer integument >5 cells across, epidermal cells of nucellus apex radially elongated [nucellar pad], suprachalazal tissue well developed; seeds with germination valves, [operculate testa], micropylar collar + [developing from outer integument, forming annular inpushing in perisperm surrounding operculum], endotesta sclerotised and silicified, thickening often U-shaped in t.s.; endosperm nuclear, perisperm s.l. +, reserves starchy, embryo plug-like; cotyledon not photosynthetic, ligulate, collar roots +; 12-base insertion at 3' end of matK, six nucleotide deletion in atpA, γ genome duplication. - 8 families, 92 genera, 2,185 species.
+Giant herbs; no aerial stem except when flowering; sieve tube plastids also with starch grains; petiole bundles in arcs; guard cells symmetric [inner and outer ledges of stomatal chamber equal] cuticular waxes as aggregated rodlets; leaf with petiole and blade, midrib +, lateral veins S-shaped , more than a single order, fine transverse venation; inflorescence branches spirally arranged; inflorescence bracts large, persistent; flowers large [>2 cm long], monosymmetric; A 5 [but different stamens fertile in different clades]; orbicules 0; anthers long [>5 mm long]; pollen inaperturate, exine at most thin, spinulose, to 0, outer intine thick, channeled; G inferior, (septal nectaries labyrinthine), style long, stigma large, elongate-clavate, wet; ovule with outer integument >5 cells across, epidermal cells of nucellus apex radially elongated [nucellar pad], suprachalazal tissue well developed; fruit opening laterally, loculicidal; seeds arillate, with germination valves, [operculate testa], micropylar collar + [developing from outer integument, forming annular inpushing in perisperm surrounding operculum], endotesta sclerotised and silicified, thickening often U-shaped in t.s.; endosperm nuclear, perisperm s.l. +, reserves starchy, embryo plug-like; cotyledon not photosynthetic, ligulate, collar roots +; 12-base insertion at 3' end of matK, six nucleotide deletion in atpA, whole nuclear genome duplication [γ/gamma event]. - 8 families, 92 genera, 2,185 species.

 The distinctive seeds of Spirematospermum are known from the Late Cretaceous; they have in the past often been placed with Musaceae or Zingiberaceae or unplaced other than to order (Collinson & van Bergen 2004; Benedict 2011; Friis et al. 2011: also other fossils; Smith et al. 2013b).
 Recent suggestions are that a place in stem Zingiberaceae is appropriate (Isles et al. 2015).

-Polarization of characters is not easy, given the variation in features like symmetry and perianth type within Commelinales (see also Rudall & Bateman 2004) - both oblique monosymmetry and a tepaloid perianth with stamens individually opposite perianth members are found there, too.
-Polarization of some of the features in the ordinal characterization has depended on the [[Cannaceae + Marantaceae] [Costaceae + Zingiberaceae]] clade being embedded in the ordinal tree, not sister to a clade made up of the other four families (see also Barrett et al. 2013).
-The nice Zingiberales "tree" at the website of the Smithsonian Institution - Zingiberales Research - has for a decade or so depicted relationships in Zingiberales as [Musaceae [[Strelitziaceae + Lowiaceae] [Heliconiaceae + the Zingiberaceae group]]].
+A nice Zingiberales "tree" at the website of the Smithsonian Institution - Zingiberales Research - has for a decade or so depicted relationships in Zingiberales as [Musaceae [[Strelitziaceae + Lowiaceae] [Heliconiaceae + the Zingiberaceae group]]].
 Such a tree allowed Rudall and Bateman (2004) to suggest that there had been a change in symmetry in the order.
 The basic condition for the order was the suppression of the adaxial median stamen of the inner whorl, Pattern 1 monosymmetry, which tended to be linked with labellum formation (see Lowiaceae).
 The abaxial median stamen of the outer whorl was similarly suppressed in the [Heliconiaceae + the Zingiberaceae group] clade, Pattern 2 monosymmetry (see also Kirchoff et al. 2009), and there had been a transition between the two (1 → 2).
 Of course, the adaxial median stamen would need to regain its fertility, not mentioned by Rudall and Bateman (2004), and the flowers of Heliconiaceae are inverted compared with those of the Zingiberaceae group.
 Using the same tree, Yockteng et al. (2013) emphasized the role of the duplication of SEP-like genes, two copies of SEP3 showing balancing selection, two LOFSEP copies showing balancing selection, while AGL6 genes - only a single copy, and not expressed in staminodes of the Zingiberaceae group - were involved in stamen development.
-However, if relationships like [[Heliconiaceae [[Musaceae [Strelitziaceae + Lowiaceae]] [the Zingiberaceae group]] hold up, there will be important consequences when thinking about floral evolution (see esp.
-Barrett et al. 2013).
-In particular, ideas of "trends" in anther reduction so often mentioned (e.g. Almeida et al. 2014) will have to be revised; one clade has at least five stamens, its sister clade at most one, and the evolution of animal pollination will have to be rethought.

-When the two whorls of tepals are differentiated, both are more or less petal-like, the inner usually being larger and sometimes differently coloured.
-In Phenakospermum (Strelitziaceae), Lowia (Lowiaceae), and both Heliconiaceae and Musaceae, the tepals are largely undifferentiated (see also Payer 1857).
-Stamens are individually opposite members of both whorls in all four families.
-However, the recently-described Musa nanensis, with its more or less polysymmetric flowers, six tepals in two distinct whorls (the inner tepals are much smaller) and all connate, and six basally connate stamens (Swangpol et al. 2015) makes one think.
+When the two whorls of tepals are differentiated, both are still more or less petal-like, the inner usually being larger and sometimes differently coloured.
+In Phenakospermum (Strelitziaceae), and both Heliconiaceae and Musaceae, the tepals are largely undifferentiated (see also Payer 1857).
+Stamens are individually opposite members of both whorls in these families in particular.
+However, the recently-described Musa nanensis, with its more or less polysymmetric flowers, six tepals in two distinct whorls (the inner tepals are much smaller) and all connate, and six basally connate stamens (Swangpol et al. 2015) is decidedly odd.
 In the Marantaceae-Costaceae clade the two perianth whorls individually encircle the floral apex as is common in the commelinids.
-Interestingly, the short, broad, concave staminode of Heliconia and inner adaxial tepal of Strelitzia and most species of Musa look quite similar.
+Interestingly, the short, broad, concave staminode of Heliconia and inner adaxial tepal of Strelitzia and most species of Musa look quite similar; at one level the flowers are similar, at another, rather different.
 For further discussion on monosymmetry see especially the Marantaceae-Costaceae clade below.